OnleeRetta/To-Do-List/README.md

 ---

 Happy task managing!
 Feel free to customize this template to fit the specifics of your to-do list application and any additional features you might have.
-If you need any more help or tweaks, just let me know!